Overview

 Does Georgia have a supplemental essay?

-Yes, applicants to University of Georgia will have to write a supplemental essay in order to complete their application.
-Luckily, we have a guide to help you through that essay prompt and stand out in the application process.
+Yes, University of Georgia includes a supplemental essay in their application.
+Luckily, Scholarships360 has a free guide to help you answer Georgia's essay prompt and stand out in the application process.

 Georgia Supplemental Essay Guide